Stuart Price: Remixes and production

-He mixed and remixed Miike Snow single "The Rabbit", then produced Take That's album Progress, featuring their reunion with Robbie Williams, later working again on their first EP, Progressed, released in summer 2011.
-Meanwhile, the band promoted their Progress Live which featured Price as musical director.
-Price mixed and co-produced several tracks on Duffy's album Endlessly, including first single "Well, Well, Well".
+Between 2010 and 2011, Price produced Take That's album Progress—the band's first recording with Robbie Williams since 1995—and their subsequent EP, Progressed.
+He also served as the musical director for the group's Progress Live tour.
+During this period, he mixed and co-produced several tracks on Duffy's second album, Endlessly, including the lead single "Well, Well, Well".